onnx/onnx/docs/OnnxReleases.md

 ## Test with TestPyPI
 **Wheel Files**
+* Use `VERSION_NUMBER` like `1.x.0rc1` as release candidate for verification before finally using targeted `VERSION_NUMBER`.
 * Windows
   * Use GitHub Action (`.github/workflows/release_win.yml`) under onnx repo to produce wheel files for Windows.
-  * Upload the produced wheel files manually to TestPyPI: `twine upload --verbose *.whl --repository-url https://test.pypi.org/legacy/ -u PYPI_USERNAME -p PYPI_PASSWORD`.
+  * After success, upload the produced wheel files manually to TestPyPI: `twine upload --verbose *.whl --repository-url https://test.PyPI.org/legacy/ -u PyPI_USERNAME -p PyPI_PASSWORD`.
 * Linux and Mac
-  * Use Travis CI from https://github.com/onnx/wheel-builder to produce and automatiallcy upload wheel files for Linux and Mac.
+  * Use Travis CI from [onnx/wheel-builder](https://github.com/onnx/wheel-builder) repo to produce and automatiallcy upload wheel files for Linux and Mac.
   * Update `BUILD_COMMIT` as the commit ID of latest release branch in `.travis.yml` and update `ONNX_NAMESPACE` as `ONNX_REL_1_X` in `config.sh `.
-  * Update `$PYPI_USERNAME` and `$PYPI_PASSWORD` as `- secure: ***` in `.travis.yml`.
+  * Update `$PyPI_USERNAME` and `$PyPI_PASSWORD` as `- secure: ***` in `.travis.yml`.
 Create the encrypted variables for these variables by `travis encrypt` in your local machine.
   Reference: https://docs.travis-ci.com/user/environment-variables/#defining-encrypted-variables-in-travisyml
-  * Only `pypi-test` branch will automatiallcy upload created wheel files to TestPyPI.
+  * Only `PyPI-test` branch will automatiallcy upload created wheel files to TestPyPI.
   * Currently Python 3.5 cannot upload wheel successfully in Travis CI.
 In that case, you need to upload the created wheel files to AWS S3 bucket, get the wheel from AWS and upload it manually (same as Windows).
 To upload to AWS, updade your `ARTIFACTS_KEY`, `ARTIFACTS_SECRET` and `ARTIFACTS_BUCKET` by `travis encrypt`.
 Reference: https://docs.travis-ci.com/user/uploading-artifacts/

 **Source Distribution**